Recommended Hardware for Pix4D:

 Like most developers, Pix4D lists system requirements that can be used to help ensure the hardware in your system will work with their software.
 However, most "system requirements" lists tend to cover only the very basics of what hardware is needed to run the software, not what hardware will actually give the best performance.
 In addition, sometimes these lists can be outdated, list old hardware revisions, or simply show sub-optimal hardware.

-Because of this, we have conducted our own testing of Pix4D here at Puget Systems.
+Because of this, we created our own benchmark tool for Pix4D and have conducted our own testing here at Puget Systems.
 Based on the results of those tests, we have come up with our own list of recommended hardware - as well as specific workstations tailored with these recommendations in mind.

 Each step within Pix4D makes use of the CPU in a different way.
 Overall, Pix4D is moderately effective at utilizing multiple CPU cores - with the effectiveness of added cores varying between the difference processing steps.
 Clock speed is important too, though, so the best processor choices balance these two specifications.